tmk/tmk_keyboard/converter/usb_desc_dump/README.md

 USB Descriptor Dumper
 =====================
-2021-07-08
+2021-07-20

-`usb_desc_dump` read USB descriptors and shows in HEX dump.
+`Usb_desc_dump` gets USB descriptors and shows in HEX dump and human readable form.
 This works on TMK USB-USB converter and USB Host Shield with Arduino Leonardo.
-USB hub is not supported.
-Device should be plugged directly.

 Following descriptors are supported.